Bajix/async-local/README.md

 ## Runtime Configuration (optional)

 In order to enable the optimization this crate provides, use the Tokio runtime as configured via the [tokio::main](https://docs.rs/tokio/latest/tokio/attr.main.html) or [tokio::test](https://docs.rs/tokio/latest/tokio/attr.test.html) macro with `crate` set as `async_local` while the `barrier-protected-runtime` feature flag is enabled.

+## Safety

+It is unsound to enable `barrier-protected-runtime` without the recommended runtime configuration.
+Doing so ensures that runtime worker threads rendezvous during shutdown which prevents the possibility of dangling pointers by making it so that no task will outlive any worker thread

 ## Example usage